 The use of vinegar is perfect for silver jewellery, especially bracelets and necklaces.
 Start by filling half a cup with white vinegar, add 2 tablespoons of baking soda, then leave your jewellery to soak.
 Once you’ve left your silver to soak for approximately 2-3 hours, rinse it under some cold water and dry thoroughly using a soft cloth.

 If you are looking to revitalise the appearance of your pearls, you should ensure to clean them with care.
-You should start by laying a strand of soft cloth.
+You should start by laying a strand of a soft cloth.
 Then dip a small makeup brush into a mixture of warm water and a little shampoo, you should then gently go over each pearl.
 Be sure to then dry these pearls using a damp cloth once you are done.
-You can learn more about jewellery cleaning tips here.
+You can learn more about jewellery cleaning tips here – https://www.rd.com/home/cleaning-organizing/cleaning-jewelry/

 Speak To Our Jewellery Specialists

 Our friendly team of jewellery experts will be able to advise you on everything jewellery related.
-We also have a vast array of jewellery for you to choose from, you can browse our range here or call our team today on 01296 423 198.
+We also have a vast array of jewellery for you to choose from, don’t hesitate to call our team today on 01296 423 198.